TechLabCommunity/AFArray/README.md

 ## Road To Version 0.3

-In next version, AFArray will manage memory in most efficient way.
+In next version, AFArray will manage memory in most efficient way, more cast.

 ## Compatibility